 “The great father approaches.
 Rise up my children and prepare the way to Paradise.
 Toil, piety, love and salvation are the gifts of the four-armed Emperor.”– Zuehb ibn Bahir

-The Children of the Mahrti is a religious group on Tarsus (an agri-world neighboring Lyubov that is a protectorate of the Tsar), founded by a former Assistant Navigator, Bahir.
-It is a cloak for a Genestealer Cult which schemes to bring the moon and the mother planet under its control.
-Bahir had been infected by a genestealer, after which he retired from space travel, settling on Tarsus, marrying and having children.
+The Achene Cult, or Children of the Mahrti, is a religious group on Tarsus (an agri-world neighboring Lyubov that is a protectorate of the Tsar), founded by a former Assistant Navigator, Bahir.
+It is a cloak for a Genestealer Cult that schemes to bring the moon and the mother planet under its control.
+Bahir had been infected by a genestealer, after which he retired from space travel, settling on Tarsus, marrying, and having children.

-The tenets of the cult promote modesty and hard work – ideals that mesh comfortably with the dominant culture of Lyubov, but also complete seclusion from the rest of society, and it forbids its followers from travelling off planet.
+The tenets of the cult promote modesty and hard work – ideals that mesh comfortably with the dominant culture of Lyubov, but also complete seclusion from the rest of society, and it forbids its followers from traveling off-planet.
 As a significant minority of the population are members of the cult, the moon now struggles to fulfill its obligation of raising recruits for the Imperial Guard – raising some eyebrows of the Inquisitorial Judges on Lyubov.

 Zuehb ibn Bahir